Undergraduate Course: Dissertation (Bachelor of Nursing with Honours) (NUST10028)

 |No Exam Information

-Demonstrate the ability to prepare a clearly structured research proposal or critical assessment of nursing practice.
+- Demonstrate the ability to produce a clearly structured research proposal.

-Demonstrate the ability to review critically the relevant literature and research in the chosen area of nursing.
+- Demonstrate the ability to review and produce a critical analysis of the relevant literature and research in the area of your chosen topic.

 |Graduate Attributes and Skills